 The small print

-* While GH is affiliated with the Highways Agency and this document refers to a real scenario, it does not claim to accurately represent the working practices of the Highways Agency or those working on its behalf.
-Because the full details of the incident are unclear and GH was not working at the scene the document is largely hypothetical.
-It is intended as a non-technical introduction to the work that takes place after a major incident and as such may not be a complete or accurate representation.
+While this document refers to a real scenario and is written by someone with extensive experience in this field, it does not claim to accurately represent the working practices of the Highways Agency or those working on its behalf.
+It is largely hypothetical and is intended as a non-technical introduction to the work that takes place after a major incident, and as such may not be a complete or accurate representation.
 The views contained in this document are those of GH and do not represent the views of the Highways Agency or its contractors.